uroojzaidi709/dsa-problem-solutions/backtracking/README.md

 ### Space Complexity: O(n*n)
 The space is primarily used by the recursion stack.
 The maximum depth of the recursion is the number of empty cells, which in the worst-case can be up to 81.

+# 36. Valid Sudoku

+## Problem Overview:
+This problem asks us to validate a partially filled Sudoku board.
+A board is considered valid if all filled cells adhere to three rules: no duplicate digits (1-9) in any row, any column, or any of the nine 3x3 sub-boxes.

+## Solution Approach:
+The provided solution uses a straightforward, brute-force approach by checking each filled cell against the Sudoku rules.
+The logic is encapsulated in a main loop that iterates through the entire board and a helper function isSafe() that performs the validation checks.

+### Iterate and Check:
+The main loop iterates through every cell of the board.
+When a filled cell (a digit, not a '.') is encountered, its number is temporarily removed from the board.

+### Safety Validation:
+The isSafe() helper function is then called to check if this number already exists in the same row, column, or 3x3 sub-box.

+### Return false:
+If isSafe() returns false, it means a duplicate was found, and the board is invalid.
+The function immediately returns false.

+### Restore and Continue:
+If no duplicates are found, the number is placed back in its original cell, and the loop continues to the next cell.
+If all filled cells are checked without finding any duplicates, the board is valid, and the function returns true.

+This method, while simple, guarantees all filled cells are checked for validity.

+## Complexity:

+### Time Complexity: O(n²)
+The solution iterates through each cell of the nxn board (where n is 9).
+For each filled cell, it performs checks on its row, column, and sub-box, which are all linear operations.
+This results in a total time complexity proportional to n², or O(81), which is effectively O(1) in a fixed-size board context.

+### Space Complexity: O(1)
+The solution uses a constant amount of extra space and does not use any additional data structures that scale with the input size.